Ibrahim Rugova: The slide to war

 Rugova's strategy of passive resistance attracted widespread support from the Kosovo Albanian population, who had seen the carnage wrought in Croatia and Bosnia and was wary of facing a similar situation.
 However, the Dayton Agreement of 1995, which ended the Bosnian War, seriously weakened Rugova's position.
 The agreement failed to make any mention of Kosovo and the international community made no serious efforts to resolve the province's ongoing problems.
 Radicals among the Kosovo Albanian population began to argue that the only way to break the impasse was to launch an armed uprising, in the belief that this would force the outside world to intervene.
 They blamed Rugova's policy of non-violence for Kosovo's failure to achieve independence.
 On 1 September 1996, Rugova and Slobodan Milošević signed the Milošević-Rugova education agreement in an attempt to resolve issues regarding the education of Kosovo Albanian children.

 In 1997, the Kosovo Liberation Army (KLA) emerged as a fighting force and began carrying out attacks and assassinations against Serbian civilians, paramilitia and security forces as well as Albanians deemed to be "collaborators".
 The Serbian response was, as the KLA had predicted, forceful and often indiscriminate.
 By 1998, the KLA had grown into a full-scale guerrilla army, 100,000 Kosovo Albanians were refugees and the province was in a state of virtual civil war.
 Rugova was re-elected president in the same year and was awarded the Sakharov Prize for Freedom of Thought by the European Parliament.
 However, he was by now clearly being eclipsed by the KLA.
 This was highlighted in February 1999 when he was passed over in favour of the KLA's political chief Hashim Thaçi, who was chosen by the underground Kosovo Assembly to head the Kosovo Albanian negotiating team in the discussions on the aborted Rambouillet Agreement.

 At the end of March 1999, after negotiations at Rambouillet had broken down, NATO launched Operation Allied Force to impose a resolution of the Kosovo War.
 Rugova spent the first few weeks of the war under virtual house arrest, along with his family, in Pristina.
 At the start of April 1999, Rugova was forcefully taken to Belgrade, where he was shown on Serbian state television meeting Milošević and calling for an end to the war.

 Rugova was allowed to leave Kosovo for temporary exile in Italy in early May 1999, not long before the war ended.
-He attracted further criticism for his slowness to return to Kosovo – it was not until July that he arrived back in the province.
+He attracted further criticism because of his slow return to Kosovo – it was not until July that he arrived back in the province.
 Nonetheless, he received a hero's welcome and returned to political life under the new United Nations administration in Kosovo.
+Rugova remained nominal president of the republic with Bujar Bukoshi as his Prime Minister; meanwhile, Hashim Thaçi, a former KLA commander, had led a provisional government since April that year.
+Effective power, however, was in the hands of the United Nations administration.